-{\bf Horizontal region object detection.} Classic object detection aims to detect general objects in images with horizontal bounding boxes, and many high-performance general-purpose object detections have been proposed.
+Classic object detection aims to detect general objects with horizontal bounding boxes, and many high performance general-purpose object detectors have been proposed.
 R-CNN \cite{girshick2014rich} pioneers a method based on CNN detection.
-Subsequently, region-based models such as Fast R-CNN \cite{girshick2015fast}, Faster R-CNN \cite{ren2017faster}, and R-FCN \cite{dai2016r} are proposed, which improve the detection speed while reducing computational storage.
-FPN \cite{lin2017feature} focus on the scale variance of objects in images and propose feature pyramid network to handle objects at different scales.
-SSD \cite{liu2016ssd}, YOLO \cite{redmon2016you} and RetinaNet \cite{lin2017focal} are representative single-stage methods, and their single-stage structure allows them to have faster detection speeds.
-Compared to anchor-based methods, many anchor-free have become extremely popular in recent years.
+Subsequently, region-based models such as Fast R-CNN \cite{girshick2015fast}, Faster R-CNN \cite{ren2015faster}, and R-FCN \cite{dai2016r} are proposed, which improve the detection speed while reducing computational storage.
+FPN \cite{lin2017feature} focuses on the scale variance of objects in images and propose feature pyramid network to handle objects at different scales.
+SSD \cite{liu2016ssd}, YOLO \cite{redmon2016you} and RetinaNet \cite{lin2017focal} are representative single-stage methods, and their single-stage structure leads to higher detection speeds.
+Compared to anchor-based protocols, many anchor-free have become extremely popular in recent years.
 CornerNet \cite{law2018cornernet}, CenterNet \cite{duan2019centernet} and ExtremeNet \cite{zhou2019bottom} attempt to predict some keypoints of objects such as corners or extreme points, which are then grouped into bounding boxes.
 However, horizontal detector does not provide accurate orientation and scale information, which poses problem in real applications such as object change detection in aerial images and recognition of sequential characters for multi-oriented scene texts.